 - As proof that the assessment was successfully completed, the Board of Examiners issues a diploma, after it has been stated by or on behalf of UM's Executive Board that the procedural requirements for receiving the diploma have been met.
-The diploma is based on the model that UM's Executive Board has adopted.
-Even though the Research Master's programme consists of different Research Master specializations, only one diploma will be issued for the Research Master's programme. - 2.
-The diploma issued as a result of having passed the examination successfully will contain:
+The diploma is based on the model that UM's Executive Board has adopted. - 2.
+The diploma issued as a result of having passed the examination successfully will contain: - a. the name of the institution; - b. the name of the study programme;